 The different types of vocalizations associated with raccoons depend on the age of the animal.
 Adult male and female raccoons will generally hiss if they feel threatened in some way while baby raccoons tend to emit high-pitched whimpers and cries when they’re distressed.

-It’s important for wildlife biologists studying these mammals to be able to distinguish between the different calls; understanding which call means what will allow them an insight into how these creatures interact with each other in their natural environment.
+It’s important for wildlife biologists studying these mammals to be able to distinguish between the different calls; understanding what call means will allow them an insight into how these creatures interact with each other in their natural environment.

 Raccoon vocalizations have been studied extensively, allowing us greater insights into behavior patterns among this species.